zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 #####  Refund Orders into Gift Card credit balance

-There are 2 ways to apply  gift codes  to refund orders into Gift Card credit balance
+There are 2 ways to apply  gift codes  to refund orders into Gift Card credit balance.

 •	In backend of your webstore

 •	In Web POS at store.

 ###### Refund orders into Gift Card credit balance in backend

-Go to section Refund orders into Gift Card Credit balance - Gift Card part in Role for Ecommerce Manager
+Go to section Refund orders into Gift Card Credit balance - Gift Card part in Role for Ecommerce Manager.

 ######  Refund orders into Gift Card Credit balance in Web POS